hackbg/fadroma/platform/Namada/README.md

-# Hack.bg Fadroma for Namada
+# Namada support in Fadroma